Have you wondered, “Do I still have to pay Nevada child support if you have joint custody?”

 The short answer to both questions is no. You must pay court-ordered child support.
 If a parent fails to make court-ordered child support payments, they go “in arrears.”

 Failure to pay child support on time and in full can result in penalties.
 These penalties can range from fines to suspending your driver’s license and even jail time.
 It can even result in paying an accrued amount totaling thousands of dollars.

 Suppose you can no longer afford to pay child support because you lost your job.
-Then, requesting a change in child support from the other parent and the court is critical.
+Then, requesting a change in child support from the other non-custodial parent and the court is critical.

 If the other parent agrees, you can sign a stipulation agreeing to the change.
 The judge signs the stipulation and enters it as your new court order.
 If the other parent refuses, you can still opt to reopen your divorce or custody case.
 You then can file a motion to change child support.